aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-table/manage-cells/_index.md

 }
 ```

 We then merge the cells further by merging (1, 1) and (1, 2).
-The result is a table consisting of a large merged cell in its middle:
+The result is a table containing a large merged cell in its center:

 ```c#
 // Instantiates the Presentation class that represents a PPTX file